 A link budget is an accounting of all of the gains and losses from the transmitter to the receiver in a communication system.
 Link budgets describe one direction of the wireless link.
 Most communications systems are bidirectional, so there must be a separate uplink and downlink budget.
-The “result” of the link budget will tell you roughly how much SNR you should expect to have at your receiver.
+The “result” of the link budget will tell you roughly how much signal-to-noise ratio (abbreviated as SNR, which this textbook uses, or S/N) you should expect to have at your receiver.
 Further analysis would be needed to check if that SNR is high enough for your application.

-We will first go over the received signal power budget, then the noise power budget, and then combine the two to find SNR (signal power divided by noise power).
+We will first cover the received signal power budget, then the noise power budget, and finally combine the two to find SNR (signal power divided by noise power).

 Signal Power Budget

 Below shows the most basic diagram of a generic wireless link.
-In this chapter we will focus on one direction, i.e. from a transmitter (Tx) to receiver (Rx).
-For a given system, we know the transmit power, it is usually a setting in the transmitter, so how do we figure out the received power at the receiver?
+In this chapter we will focus on one direction, i.e., from a transmitter (Tx) to receiver (Rx).
+For a given system, we know the transmit power; it is usually a setting in the transmitter.
+How do we figure out the received power at the receiver?

 - Pt - Transmit power